GENI-NSF/geni-tools/README-omni.txt

         Turn on verbose command summary for omni commandline tool -q, --quiet    (default False)
-        Turn off verbose command summary for omni commandline tool
+        Turn off verbose command summary for omni commandline tool --tostdout (default True)
+        Print results like RSpecs to STDOUT instead of logging.
+	Only relevant when not saving results to a file with the -o option.

 === The following commands are supported: ===